18F/project-artifacts/approach.md

 - Full-day agenda
 - Multi-day agenda

 Also it may be helpful to articulate the deliverables as goals or objectives rather than pieces of work or solution.
-That gives you more space to discover what might be the best path forward for the client.
+That gives you more space to discover what might be the best path forward for the partner.

 ## 4. Gather data
 The approach will vary depending on the project, but may look something like this: